 The Unitarian Universalist Association (UUA) provides both live and on-demand video of major General Assembly (GA) events; we stream them live, record them, and post the recordings on our website.
 The Church of the Larger Fellowship streams worship services at their Quest for Meaning website, although segments are pre-recorded.

 You need a streaming service, encoding software, a computer, a fast Internet connection, a video camera, and microphones.

 - Streaming service: You upload a video stream to a streaming service, which provides a website where people can watch it.
-Free services like Ustream or Livestream display advertisements, so they may not be acceptable to your congregation.
-Both Livestream (which the UUA and the Church of the Larger Fellowship use) and UStream also provide paid services which don't include ads.
+Free services may display advertisements, which may not be acceptable to your congregation.
+Both Ustream (which the UUA uses for General Assembly) and Livestream (which the Church of the Larger Fellowship uses) provide reasonably-priced, reliable paid services which don't include ads.

 - Encoding software: The video signal from your camera must be encoded into a streaming format before you upload it.
+Livestream and Ustream provide free encoding software.
 Most services allow you to use the free Flash Media Encoder.
 Livestream provides their own free encoder.
 The UUA has also used Wirecast, which provides additional features.

-- Computer: Any PC or Mac of recent vintage should have the power to do streaming.
-Check the specifications provided by your streaming service to make sure that your computer can run your encoding software.
+- Computer: Any PC or Mac of recent vintage should have the power to do streaming, and tablets like iPads work, too.
+Check the specifications provided by your streaming service's encoding software.

 - Internet connection: You need a DSL or faster Internet connection, with at least 400 Kbps upload speeds.
 Dial-up just isn't fast enough.